-In this context, Italy believes that the Joint Comprehensive Plan of Action remains a key element.
-The full implementation of the deal and of all provisions of UN Security Council Resolution 2231 is crucial for regional and international security.
-We are gravely concerned by Iranian disengagement from the JCPoA and we urge Iran to return to full compliance without delay and to provide the IAEA with a full and timely cooperation with respect to all its safeguard-related commitments in order to clarify and resolve any pending issue.
-We welcome the Joint Statement of Iran and the IAEA dated 26 August and related developments on sites inspections.
-We are ready to support initiatives aimed at deescalating the present tensions and restoring the JCPoA's integrity.
+In this context, we are deeply concerned by the severe difficulties the Joint Comprehensive Plan of Action (JCPoA) on the Iranian nuclear programme is currently experiencing.
+The JCPoA is a key element of the global non-proliferation architecture and an achievement of multilateral diplomacy endorsed by UN Security Council Resolution 2231.
+Its implementation is crucial for regional and international security.
+We urge Iran to return to full compliance without delay. and We also urge Iran to provide the Agency with a full and timely cooperation with respect to all its safeguard-related commitments.
+We are ready to support initiatives aimed at de-escalating the present tensions and restoring the JCPoA's integrity.